MySocialApp/mysocialapp-java-client/README.md

 Note: Exceptions handling on blocking calls are coming soon.

+### Real time downstream notifications

+They are coming soon and will be part of this lib using WebSocket and `mysocialapp-android-client` additional lib for Android.
+Expected for June/July 2018

 ### More examples?

 [Look at our test classes for Java and Kotlin](https://github.com/MySocialApp/mysocialapp-java-client/tree/master/src/test)